How to Organize Photos on iPhone Without Duplicates

 How to Use Standard Albums to Organise Photos

 The iPhone comes equipped with a variety of standard albums that automatically categorize your photos, making it easier to manage and access your collection.
 These albums sort photos based on media type, favorites, hidden items, and smart categorizations like people, pets, and places.
-This section will explore how each of these pre-defined albums works and how you can leverage them to keep your photo library organized and tailored to your needs.
+This section will examine how each of these pre-defined albums works and how you can leverage them to keep your photo library organized and tailored to your needs.

 1. Media Types Albums

-Media Types Albums
+Media Types

 2. Favourites Album in Photos App